mikehawke1337/USCISTracker/README.md

+Very minor changes from https://github.com/hkustliqi/USCISTracker to run case updates in 2020

 # USCISTracker
 Wondering how fast USCIS is processing your application (Green Card, H1B, OPT, etc.)?
 This python script issues queries to [USCIS check my status webpage]
 (https://egov.uscis.gov/casestatus/landing.do) to give you statistics of applications that was received on dates that you specify.